raphtalia/IS-601/week-two/README.md

 ## What do you think the key differences are between CommonJS and ES6 Modules are?

 A key difference is CommonJS can only be run in NodeJS while ES6 modules can be run in both NodeJS and browsers.
+Another key difference is how exports are handled in CommonJS vs. ES6. in CommonJS exports are done by modifying `module.exports` while in ES6 there is a `export` keyword for creating exports and `export default` for specifying a default export.

 ## Research Notes